Peter Tyndall

+Peter Tyndall is a former Irish public servant who served as the Ombudsman and the Information Commissioner of Ireland from 2013 to 2021.

+Ombudsman

-He received his warrant of appointment from President Michael D. Higgins at a ceremony in Áras an Uachtaráin on 2 December 2013.
-He is the successor to Emily O'Reilly.
+Tyndall was nominated in November 2013.
+He received his warrant of appointment from president Michael D. Higgins on 2 December 2013.
+He was reappointed in 2019.

-As Ombudsman Peter Tyndall has published a number of reports including:
+As Ombudsman Peter Tyndall published a number of reports including: